nprapps/nprapps.github.com/_posts/2019-10-15-winter-2020-photo-internship.markdown

 This internship is an opportunity to learn more about the world of photo editing.
 Our goal isn’t to make you into a photo editor; we view this internship as a chance for you to **understand what it is like to be an editor and improve your visual literacy**, which can help you become a better photographer.

-Our paid internship runs from Sept.
-9 to Dec.
-13. **DEADLINE EXTENDED: Applications are due Friday, July 19 at 5 p.m.
+Our paid internship runs from Jan.
+13 to April 17. **Applications are due Monday, Nov.
+4 at 5 p.m.
 ET.**

 ## What you will be doing